 Kevin Kapell, CPHI(C)

 Appointed national-president elect on October 31, 2019, Kevin has been a valuable, dedicated and outspoken member of the NEC since May 2017.
-In spring 2007, he obtained his BASc in Environmental Health and Science at the First Nations University of Canada/University of Regina and obtained his CPHI(C) in the fall that same year.
-Since then, he has worked with the Saskatchewan Health Authority (formerly Heartland Health Region) as a field public health officer.
-During this time, he has worked in rural offices in both Outlook, SK and Rosetown, SK and covers a large rural area in west central Saskatchewan.
+He obtained his BASc in Environmental Health and Science and obtained his CPHI(C) the same year.
+He is currently employed by the Saskatchewan Health Authority as a Clinical Integration Manager.

-Kevin currently lives in Rosetown, SK with his wife Amanda and son Aiden.
+Kevin currently lives in Saskatoon, SK.
 When he’s not working, he coaches both hockey and baseball, plays recreational hockey and golf, travels, and spends time at the family cabin.